ajbeattie/octobud/docs/features/views-and-rules.md

 2. **Use View-linked Rules** — When you want a view and rule to stay in sync
 3. **Use Rules Sparingly** — Too many rules can make behavior unpredictable
 4. **Test Queries First** — Test your query in the search bar before using in a rule
-5. **Review Filtered** — Periodically check the "Filtered" view to ensure rules aren't hiding important notifications
+5. **Review Filtered** — Periodically enter the `in:filtered` query in the search bar to ensure rules aren't unexpectedly hiding important notifications
 6. **Combine Tags and Rules** — Use rules to auto-tag, then create views based on tags